svenslaggare/StackJIT/documentation/functions.md

 syntax: `.locals <count>`.
 If the number of locals isn't defined, zero is chosen.

 ###Function calls###
 The arguments to call with are popped from the evaluation stack where the top operand is the last argument and so on.
-Only 6 arguments are supported.
 The VM supports function overloads.
 The signature of a function is defined as: `<name>(<type 1> <type 2> ...)`.

 ###Functions###
 Functions can be defined using the following syntax: